MargLiu/cse15l-lab-reports/Lab1.md

 ![Image](VSCodeSS.png)

 ## Remotely Connecting
-1. A mac should already have 'git' installed.
+1. A mac should already have `git` installed.
 2. Open a terminal in VSCode (either Ctrl or Command + ', or Terminal --> New Terminal menu option) and use this command
     ```
     $ ssh cs15lsp23py@ieng6.ucsd.edu
     ```
-    - where the 'py' is your own letters from your course-specific account
+    - where the `py` is your own letters from your course-specific account
 ![Image](Password.png)
 3. Type in your password and you should be logged into the remote server
 ![Image](RemoteServer.png)

 ## Trying Some Commands
 1. Now you can run commands like:
-    - 'cd' : change directory
+    - `cd` : change directory
-    - 'ls' : list current directory
+    - `ls` : list current directory
-    - 'pwd' : print working directory
+    - `pwd` : print working directory
-    - 'mkdir' : make new directory
+    - `mkdir` : make new directory
-    - 'cp' :
+    - `cp` :
-    - 'ls -lat' :
+    - `ls -lat` :
-    - Ctrl-D or 'exit' : to log out of the remote server in your terminal
+    - Ctrl-D or `exit` : to log out of the remote server in your terminal
 ![Image](Commands.png)